HostUp

 18:06

-All VMs back up.
-Those that went read-only got a reboot to clear the filesystem state.
-Done
+All VMs restored.
+VMs that went read-only were rebooted to clear filesystem state

 Impact

-About 65 VMs on Node 2 had their disk I/O stall completely.
-Some went into read-only mode.
-We restarted the affected VMs and everything came back — no data was lost.
+About 65 VMs on Node 2 had disk I/O stall completely.
+Some guest filesystems went read-only as a protective measure.
+All VMs were restored with no data loss.

 Root Cause